The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 - The organization and teams practice micromanagement.
 These manifestations can often be generated by senior management.

-Moreover, these probable causes may be even more likely if the Kanban approach is practiced in organizations that do not clearly express Agile production methods or do not have a transparent Agile culture.
+Moreover, these probable causes are even more likely if the Kanban approach is practiced in organizations that do not clearly express Agile production methods or do not have a transparent Agile culture.

-There is always the possibility that an organization will use Kanban for the intended purpose and explicit desire of the teams, and not for the aforementioned negative reasons.
+There is always the possibility that an organization will use Kanban for the intended purpose, and not for the aforementioned negative reasons.

-Using Kanban to organize the work and help the team means a high Agile culture, as well as great discipline, self-organization, and competence of the teams and organization.
+Using Kanban to organize the work and help the team means a high Agile culture, as well as great discipline, self-organization, and competence.

 Kanban is a workflow in which there are no "sprints".
 Kanban is a flow of work that is ongoing.